Ha0Tang/AttentionGAN/README.md

 If you don't own a GPU remove the --cuda option, although I advise you to get one!

-You can also view the training progress as well as live output images by running ```python3 -m visdom``` in another terminal and opening [http://localhost:8097/](http://localhost:8097/) in your favourite web browser.
+You can also view the training progress as well as live output images by running ```python -m visdom``` in another terminal and opening [http://localhost:8097/](http://localhost:8097/) in your favourite web browser.

 ### 3. Testing
 ```
 python test.py --dataroot datasets/<dataset_name>/ --save_name <save_name> --cuda
 ```
-This command will take the images under the *dataroot/test* directory, run them through the generators and save the output under the *output/A* and *output/B* directories.
-As with train, some parameters like the weights to load, can be tweaked, see ```./test --help``` for more information.
+This command will take the images under the `dataroot/test` directory, run them through the generators and save the output under the `output/A` and `output/B` directories.
+As with training, some parameters like the weights to load, can be tweaked, see ```./test --help``` for more information.

 ## Code Structure

 - `train.py`, `test.py`: the entry point for training and testing.
-- `models.py`: defines the architecture of all models for AGGAN
+- `models.py`: defines the architecture of all models for AttentionGAN
 - `datasets.py`: defines the class for loading images.
 - `utils.py`: consists of several helper functions.